suspistew/ticktime-rs/README.md

-# basic-game-pack
+# TickTime-rs
-A pack of basic features to help you build your game.
+A basic utilities to convert tick number to a date time.